Videos | Webinars | Podcasts

 This two-minute video explains the project in a nutshell.
 It’s the fastest way to find out what our main goals are and how we aim to achieve them.

 Dig deeper into the topics of labour migration, skills development, and AI-automation with our unique lecture and discussion series.
-Featuring cutting-edge insights from Link4Skills advisory board members, these webinars (details below) also include exchanges with L4S consortium researchers.
-The sessions are recorded and can be watched on the Link4Skills YouTube channel.
+Featuring cutting-edge insights from Link4Skills researchers and advisory board members.
+All videos are available on the Link4Skills YouTube channel.

 25 March, 2025